-Friendly old inn with plenty of history, own-brew beers, a wide range of other drinks and popular food, and beach nearby; attractive bedrooms
+Friendly old inn with plenty of history, own-brew beers, a wide range of other drinks and popular food, and beach nearby; bedrooms

 Good Pub Guide Food

 Thursday is pie night, Friday is fish and chips with a buy-one-get-one-free deal and there's a winter weekday two-course set menu.
 Also, lunchtime sandwiches, wraps and platters, ham hock ballotine with ale chutney, potted rabbit with mustard butter, tempura vegetables with thai-style salad, sausage and mash with red onion gravy, fish pie with cheesy mash, lemon and thyme chicken with honey and mustard sauce and bubble and squeak cake and puddings such as raspberry crème brûlée and an ale plate (ale with chocolate pudding, chocolate mousse and cherry ice-cream).

 The Driftwood Spars is located in Trevaunance Cove and takes its names from the beams & spars salvaged from nearby shipwrecks and used in the counstruction of this 17th century building.

 We have a strong local trade with many characters who add who add a lot of atmostphere to the bar as well as our regular canine visitors.

 Although we are primarily a pub we also have our own microbrewery & shop selling bottled beer and we offer 4 star B & B, award winning dining, functions, conferencing, weddings, funerals and live music.

 In April 2009 we were named CAMRA Kernow pub of the year.
 In January 2010 we were informed that we have made it as a finalist in the Freehouse of the Year round of the Publican awards 2010.

 Good Pub Guide Information

 in: Dogs Anywhere